juskoski/API-Explanation-and-Cataloguing-/README.md

 $ python3 main.py --project-path ../wazuh
 ```

+The LLM will generate the API documentation in Openapi format, and once it has been saved, it will be hosted as a searchable catalogue on [http://localhost:5000/#/](http://localhost:5000/#/) via Swagger.

 # Code style
 The code style follows [PEP8](https://peps.python.org/pep-0008/) with the exception that lines can be up to 120 characters long.